-The 2023 RTP update is the first to include significant roadway pricing, both to manage demand and help finance new transportation projects.
-RTP projects include variable tolls on most of the I-5 and I-205 corridors within the region.
-Together, these pricing programs will have a significant impact on the region's ability to meet its climate goals.
+The 2023 RTP is the first to propose significant implementation of roadway pricing policy to better manage travel demand and help finance new transportation projects.
+Proposed RTP pricing projects include variable rate tolls on the I-5 Interstate Bridge and on most of the I-5 and I-205 corridors within the region, including the I-205 Abernethy Bridge.
+The performance analysis of the 2023 RTP showed that if implemented together, these pricing programs would help the region meet its climate and mobility goals.